 Do you know what non-IgE-mediated food allergies are?
 If not, you're not alone.
-Many people have never heard of food allergies that are not mediated by IgE, such as FPIES, FPE, and FPIAP.
-These types of food allergies are different from IgE-mediated food allergies, which are more common.
-In this post, we will describe non-IgE-mediated food allergies in detail and explain the difference between them and IgE-mediated food allergies.
+Many people have never heard of food allergies that are not mediated by IgE.
+Examples include FPIES, FPE, and FPIAP.
+These types of food allergies are different from the more-common IgE-mediated food allergies.
+In this article, we will describe non-IgE-mediated food allergies in detail.
+We also will explain the difference between those and IgE-mediated food allergies.

 What is IgE?